 “I think part of the reason for bringing back us and bringing back the [Russo] brothers is because Marvel is very pleased with Winter Soldier aesthetically.
 I think it’s a really adult movie.
 It’s very well made and that’s partly the texture of the movie.
 You can argue it’s the most realistic of the Marvel movies, whatever that is to you.
 I think it’s fair to say that a Russo brothers movie will stay in that vein.”

 With rumors that the catalyst between Steve and Tony in Captain America: Civil War will be Tony finding out it was the Winter Soldier who killed his parents, the film is bound to be intense.
 If the Russo brothers can repeat what they dd with Captain America: The Winter Soldier, as McFeely claims they will, we might be safe yet.

 The Russo brothers are also rumored to take on the Avengers following Whedon with Avengers: Infinity War Part I and II and frankly, if they keep it up, I’ll be happy to stick with them until the end of the line.

 What do you think?
 Are they your favorite Marvel directors too?
+Do you enjoy the Russo brothers’ movies?
 Are you looking forward to Captain America: Civil War?
 Let us know in the comments!